khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

   \includegraphics[scale = \ayahSize]{images/24_51-52}
 \end{center}

-“The answer of the believers, when summoned to Allāh and His Messenger, in order that he may judge between them, is no other than this: they say, ‘We hear and we obey’---it is such as these that will attain Success.
-It is those who obey Allāh and His Messenger, and fear Allāh, and keep their duty to Him, who will triumph.”
+The answer of the believers, when summoned to Allāh and His Messenger, in order that he may judge between them, is no other than this: they say, ‘We hear and we obey’---it is such as these that will attain Success.
+It is those who obey Allāh and His Messenger, and fear Allāh, and keep their duty to Him, who will triumph.
 \end{aquote}